 We will not be able to create a market for LYMPHIR or any future product candidate if we fail to establish marketing, sales, and distribution capabilities.

-Our strategy with our product candidates is to outsource to third parties all or most aspects of the product development process, as well as much of our marketing, sales, and distribution activities.
-Currently, we are in the process of developing our sales, marketing and distribution capabilities and have contracted with Innovation Partners, a large third-party commercial sales and marketing organization with an existing commercial infrastructure and product launch experience to assist in our commercial efforts for LYMPHIR.
-The development of a sales and distribution infrastructure requires substantial resources, which may divert the attention of management and key personnel and defer the company's product development efforts.
+Our strategy with LYMPHIR is to outsource to third parties all or most aspects of the product development process, as well as much of our marketing, sales, and distribution activities.
+We have developed our sales, marketing and distribution capabilities and have contracted with Innovation Partners, a large third-party commercial sales and marketing organization with an existing commercial infrastructure and product launch experience to assist in our commercial efforts for LYMPHIR.
+In addition, we have entered into distribution agreements with Cardinal Health, Cencora and McKesson Corporation and have contracted with EVERSANA to support the launch and commercialization of LYMPHIR.
+The development and maintenance of a sales and distribution infrastructure requires substantial resources, which may divert the attention of management and key personnel and defer our product development efforts.
 Contracting with third-party commercial sales and marketing organizations means that our revenues will depend on the efforts of others.
 These efforts may not be successful.
 If the collaboration is terminated or is otherwise unsuccessful, we will experience delays in product launch and sales and incur increased costs.

 Sales & Marketing - Risk 2